qunsheng/learn-angular2/step06_binding_two_way/README.md

 3) bind countChange event

 Create new component counter.component.ts:
-1) create new folder components
+1) create new folder components;
-2) create new template file counter.component.html
+2) create new template file counter.component.html;
-3) create new ts file counter.component.ts:
+3) create new ts file counter.component.ts.

 To create your own component that supports two-way binding, you must define an @Output property to match an @Input, but suffix it with the Change.